 2 tablespoons nutritional yeast

 1/4-1/3 cup water, as needed

 Preheat oven to 400 F and line a rimmed baking sheet with parchment.

 Slice potatoes in half (or quarters if some are larger).
 Place potatoes and garlic on the prepared baking sheet, drizzle with oil and season with salt and pepper.
 Make sure there is space between the potatoes.

 Roasted in the oven for 18 minutes.
 Flip the potatoes and rotate the baking sheet.
-Check the garlic cloves, if soft to the touch remove from oven and let cool, otherwise return to oven and check again in 5 minutes.
 Continue roasting the potatoes until soft in the center and golden brown on the outside, another 15-20 minutes.
 Remove and let cool.

 While the potatoes are roasting, prep the dressing.
-Place all ingredients in a small blender and blend until smooth and creamy.
-Taste and adjust seasoning as needed, remember you will be blending in 5 cloves of roasted garlic.
+Place all ingredients in a small blender and blend until smooth and creamy, adding water as needed.
+Taste and adjust seasoning as needed.
 Place dressing in the fridge to set.
-Once garlic cloves are cool enough to handle, peel off the skins and blend into the dressing, taste and adjust as needed once again.

 Roughly chop the romain and place in a large salad bowl.
 Add in the roasted potatoes and 1/4 cup of dressing.
 Toss with your fingertips to coat.
 Taste a piece of romaine and add more dressing as needed.
 Continue adding dressing until all the leaves are well coated the salad reaches your ideal creaminess.
 Season with black pepper and sprinkle with hemp seeds.